mehmetalici/invoicer/README.md

 2. Start the application with the following command:
     ```
-    poetry run python app.py -c /path/to/your/config.json -d /path/to/your/credentials.json
+    poetry run python app.py -c /path/to/your/config.json -d /path/to/your/credentials.json -p /path/to/your/template.docx
     ```

 ### Operation